-Besides words and grammar structures there is a beautiful group of people that can show our students new experiences and a new lens in which they can view the world.
-Culture is a powerful being that can make language come to life.
+Besides words and grammar structures, there is a beautiful group of people that can show our students new experiences.
+Knowledge about Deaf people provides a new lens through which they can view the world.
+Therefore, culture is a powerful being that can make language come to life.

 Video allows students to actually view language in action.
 YouTube has opened an entire world for our students.
 You can type in deaf or sign language and all kinds of videos pop up.
 Help your students learn about culture properly by sifting through these videos to show them authentic and accurate content.
 Connect the culture with speaking activities to enhance communication.

 Let Terrylene talk about literature and stories in the Deaf community and how they had an impact on who she is today.
-After the video have students talk about what they noticed about the story.
+After the video has students talk about what they noticed about the story.
 Ask students to discuss “What are the rules?” and “What influence did expressions and body language have on the story?”

 Traditions are a great way to see how cultures interact and what they hold important.
 Discuss cheers and chants at sporting events at Gallaudet and residential schools compared to traditional American schools.
 Poetry and literature are passed down from generation to generation through visual means.
-Instead of having students create an ABC story have them discuss the relevance of one to the community or have them analyze a poem together in the target language.
+Instead of having students create an ABC story have them discuss the relevance of one to the community.
+Or have them analyze a poem together in the target language.

 Experiences can provide a true glimpse into the life of Deaf people that a video or book can’t do justice.
 Connect with a residential school for a shadow day.
 Go to a restaurant with a group of deaf friends or family members who are willing to spend time with your students.
 You say you can’t afford it.
 The school has no money.
 Use fundraising opportunities through your ASL club or use Donorschoose.org.

-There are always interesting discussions awaiting if we give our students the opportunities.
+In conclusion, there are always interesting discussions awaiting if we give our students the opportunities.
 Teach students about diversity and it will open their mind and maybe improve their language skills.